francescovidaich964/Neural_Network_and_Deep_Learning_Projects/README.md

 ## Lab 01: Introduction
 This contains the notebooks of the first Lab lesson, where the basic concepts of python where explored with some examples, also regarding simple technics to train a model.

-No project were assignated to this lab, so the code was let untouched.
+No project were assignated to this lab, so the code was left untouched.

 ## Lab 02: Implementation of a NN with NumPy